thombruce/tag/README.md

 I just...
 I _know_ it isn't what I want.
 So...
 Gonna have to become an expert on the fly here.
 No biggie!

+### Step 7.What?: The installation begins...

+7.What? because this _was_ 7.3, right?
+I just veered off to decide whether or not to use `archinstall` - I'm not going to.

+At this point, I can either keep putting it off or I can begin an attempt at installation.

+Everything that's important to me should be backed up anyway - most of it existing somewhere in the cloud, be that on GitHub or in Dropbox.

+I won't be able to update this weird ass guide while I'm attempting this, so we begin a period of silence and confusion.

+I'll try to document my process for recording here later.